 The cost for this phase was £162,535 + VAT (which we were able to recover).
 From the money raised we were able to rollover £49,113 to start the 2nd Phase.

-The next phase of work is currently estimated to cost £260,000 + VAT, and this would include replacing the rest of the roof of the church.
+The next phase of work is currently estimated to cost £455,000, and this would include all further repairs to the outside of the church; replacing the rest of the roof and woodwork, stonework and guttering where needed, and adding insultation to help reduce heating costs over the colder months.

 Total Project Cost (of these and further phases):